valohai/docs/source/tutorials/apis/fetch-failed-executions.rst

 Fetch failed executions with Valohai APIs
 ===============================================

-.. include:: _useAPIsbasic.rst
+.. include:: _use-apis-basic.rst

 * You'll need the ID of a single project to fetch its executions.
-You can get it from the projects' setting page or `query for it using the Valohai APIs </tutorials/apis/fetchProjects>`_ results.
+You can get it from the projects' setting page or `query for it using the Valohai APIs </tutorials/apis/fetch-projects>`_ results.
 * Create a new file ``fetchExecutions.py``
     .. code:: Python